mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 I will never forget the morning of the pay cycle day after we got sign-off.
 I woke up a bit early, and was pleasantly surprised by my bank balance. *It happened*.
 I posted a smiley face to my team's backchannel, and made coffee.
 I wrote a two-sentence resignation letter, walked into the office enjoying what was probably my first genuinely happy day of the year, and quit[^relief].

-[^relief]: In case I didn't make the relief I felt clear -- the release of stress and knowing that it's all going to be OK -- there is only one other time in my life I've felt its equivalent in something more relatable: a day some time later when we finally closed on our first home.
+[^relief]: In case I didn't make the relief I felt clear: there is only one other time in my life I've felt its equivalent, when we finally closed on our first home.

 I hadn't spoken to the Founder since the deal went through, and he said some words devoid of emotion or context.
 Words relaying facts.
 Words said because everyone expected him to say _something_.
 I walked out the door, leaving a job that provided challenges I didn't know I was capable of matching, a backdrop for the one of the most intense periods of my life, a meeting place for people whom I'd work with again in a heartbeat.
 Most of my remaining co-workers already had other jobs lined up, and put in notice shortly thereafter.